Nirnaya Shrestha

+Career

 He and his team hold the record for "most scholarship distributed in the least time" which has been certified by the World Book of Records, london.
-He also participated Melancholy as a rapper, an environmental song by 365 Nepalese artists is written, music composed and directed by environmentalist Nipesh DHAKA.
+He also participated in Melancholy as a rapper, an environmental song by 365 Nepalese artists which was written, composed, and directed by environmentalist Nipesh DHAKA.
 This song has been certified by Guinness World Records entitled "Most Vocal Solos in a Song Recording".